Placement Evaluations and requirements are dependent on the degree program. Please see the Audition Overview page for those requirements.

 - B.M. and M.M. voice and composition majors who are required to remediate in ear training must complete through MUS 224

-Incoming graduate students must take classification exams for the School of Music.
-To sign up for the exam, please complete the Graduate Placement Exam Sign-Up.
+Incoming graduate students must take classification evaluations for the School of Music.
+To sign up for the exam, please complete the Graduate Placement evaluation Sign-Up on our auditions page.

-The Music History Placement Exam is a multiple choice test with both a written and an administered listening portion.
+The Music History Placement evaluation is a multiple choice test with both a written and an administered listening portion.
 It is a 90-minute test administered via Zoom.

 - General Historical Knowledge (120 pts)